outdreamer/drone-flight/README.md

 		- define your custom function in App.js (see function example: setCity() )
 		- add an entry in the call to window.Sandcastle.addToolbarMenu() to set your new menu item for the dropdown
 		- add an entry in the $('select.sandcastle-button').change() event function
+		- modify the airport_data parameter and object navigation to fetch different data than the airport data

 	- For ideas on custom events, see the Camera workshop here: https://cesiumjs.org/Cesium/Apps/Sandcastle/index.html?src=Camera.html&label=Showcases